Ollo/elmer/README.md

 First install bower via <http://bower.io>

 ** then in your project run :**

 	bower install git@github.com:TangoGroup/elmer.git --save

-** Then add the following line to your primary scss file after the above dependencies **
+** Then import elmer with following line into your primary scss file **

 	@import "packages/elmer/elmer";

-*Optionally you can create a `.bowerrc` file at the root of your project to set a custom install location*
+* Optionally if you already use bower you can create a `.bowerrc` file at the root of your project to map a custom install location *

 	{
   		"directory": "public/assets/scss/packages"